numediart/MBROLATOR/README.md

 for trouble.

-Third source of problems: people sometimes mess up segmentation boudaries order, or they write bytes instead of samples — whatever, it will generate an error later.
+Third source of problems: people sometimes mess up segmentation boundaries order, or they write bytes instead of samples — whatever, it will generate an error later.

 Fourth source of problems: if diphone **\_-\_** (silence silence) is